 - Lighter and Softer: From OVA to TV series.

-- Little Red Fighting Hood: With Sleeping Beauty and Snow White, they form a Magical Girl Power Trio.
+- Little Red Fighting Hood: With Sleeping Beauty and Snow White, they form a Magical Girl trio.

 - Meganekko: Shirayuki-hime